What protocol/service if any is required when mapping network drives? I'm running a software-based firewall to...

 Windows 2000 is a different animal if using the new features and not older NT 4.0 features.
 Direct hosted "NetBIOS-less" SMB traffic uses port 445 (TCP and UDP).
 In this situation, a four-byte header precedes the SMB traffic.
 The first byte of this header is always 0x00, and the next three bytes are the length of the remaining data.

 This is obvious.
 Microsoft no longer will support them.

-Best Web Links: Infrastructure and Network Security
+Infrastructure and Network Security

-This was first published in December 2002
+This was last published in December 2002